bozdoz/wp-plugin-leaflet-map/readme.txt

 Donate link: https://www.gittip.com/bozdoz/
 Tags: leaflet, map, javascript, mapquest
 Requires at least: 3.0.1
-Tested up to: 4.0
+Tested up to: 4.0.1
-Version: 1.4
+Version: 1.5
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A flexible plugin that adds two shortcodes: one for creating multiple leaflet maps, and one for adding multiple markers to those leaflet maps.
+A flexible plugin that adds three shortcodes: one for creating multiple basic leaflet maps, one for creating maps of images, and one for adding multiple markers to those leaflet maps.

 == Description ==